Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 - Enforcing valid path rules and length limits.
 - Preventing illegal names (e.g., `..`, or malformed paths).

-This tradeoff was intentional — I built SoloDB to prioritize integrity and completeness, even if it means sacrificing performance in a few places.
+If these features are not required, then LiteDB is better.

 ## The Developer Experience

-Beyond performance, SoloDB offers a superior developer experience:
+SoloDB provides a different developer experience:

 ```csharp
 // SoloDB - intuitive and discoverable